thejatingupta7/pokemon-data-analysis-and-legendary-classification/README.md

 pip install -r requirements.txt
 ```

+## Usage

+1. Download the data as specified in the repository
+2. Run the notebook.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

+## Author
+* Jatin Gupta